XxDaShTixX/Software-Engineering-Essentials/Topics/Interview-Q&A.md

+### **Q: What is JIT (Just-in-Time)?**
+JIT refers to a type of compilation that happens during the execution of a program, rather than prior to execution.
+This approach can lead to significant performance improvements by optimizing the program for the specific hardware and conditions at runtime.

+### **Q: What is GC (Garbage Collector)?**
+Garbage collection is a form of automatic memory management.
+It’s a process that attempts to reclaim memory occupied by objects that are no longer in use by the program. .NET and .NET Core both have a garbage collector that manages the allocation and release of memory for your applications.

+### **Q: .NET vs .NET Core?**
+- **.NET Framework**: is a platform for building applications on Windows.
+It’s a mature framework with a large library base, great for building Windows desktop applications and games, and has excellent support for building web applications through ASP.NET.
+- **.NET Core**: is a cross-platform (Windows, Linux, macOS) framework designed for building modern, cloud-based, and internet-connected applications3.
+It’s open-source and has a modular architecture, meaning you can include only the components needed for your application3.
+It’s also optimized for high performance and scalability3.

 ### **Q: How do you ensure code quality and maintainability in your projects?**
 - Use consistent **coding standards** and **style guides** across the project.
 - Enforce strict linting and **code formatting** using tools like ESLint or Prettier.